dicook/nullabor/cran-comments.md

 * R version 4.4.2 (2024-10-31) -- "Pile of Leaves"

-Checks made using rhub::rhub_check() for environments: linux, macos, windows
+Checks made using R-CMD-check.yaml GitHub Actions on the repo for environments: linux, macos, windows.
+It fails on the vignettes due to rmarkdown not being available on GitHub, beyond my control, but all other checks pass.

 ## Reverse dependencies